 How to Sign a Sympathy Card

-How you sign your card will depend on how well you know the deceased, and to a certain extent on the message you’ve written.
-Some of the more basic closing’s that you can use before signing your name are:
+How you sign your sympathy card will depend on your relationship with the deceased and to a certain extent on the message you’ve written.
+The more basic closing’s that you can use before signing your name are:

 • Our sincere sympathy